Why december 25th?

 - LUKE 2:1-8 "And it came to pass in those days, that there went out a decree from Caesar Augustus, that all the world should be taxed… And all went to be taxed, every one into his own city…And so it was, that, while they [Mary and Joseph] were there, the days were accomplished that she should be delivered.
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
 And there were in the same country shepherds abiding in the field, keeping watch over their flock by night."

-Winter time in Israel is cold and wet and not a good time for travel.
-It would have been unwise for Herod to require these Jews to return to their place of birth so as to be registered during the winter season.
-Not to say that Herod didn't do unwise things, but this places our first question mark upon this date.
+Howbeit, winter time in Israel is cold and wet and not a good time for travel (MATTHEW 24:20).
+It would have been unwise for Joseph to have chosen late December for him and his very pregnant wife to make the arduous journey to Bethlehem so as to be registered.
+Perhaps this places our first question mark upon this date.
 Unless we can find in Scripture something that suggests a winter birth, perhaps we should rethink the traditional date which we have all been taught.
 There is excellent documentation for an autumn birth, most favorably September 11th (see Jesus Christ Our Promised Seed, Victor Paul Wierwille) or perhaps September 29th (See The Companion Bible, E. W. Bullinger, appendix.
 179).

 - In Asia Minor, at least, the pasturing of the flocks by night takes place only during the hot season and not in the winter.
 The sheep will not eat under the hot sun; they will stand idly in a dense crowd in any place where the semblance of shade can be found during the day, and during the night they scatter and feed.
 In cold weather they seek food during the day.